 The allowance and the balance of accretable credit discounts represent our estimate of probable and reasonably estimable credit losses inherent in loans held for investment as of the respective balance sheet date.
-The accretable credit discount was \$7.0 million at March 31, 2019.
-Including the non-accretable credit discount as a percentage of the allowance and credit discounts to loans was 1.19%.
+The accretable credit discount was \$6.3 million at June 30, 2019.

-Allowance for loan losses.
+Allowance for credit losses.
 Our methodology for assessing the appropriateness of the allowance for loan losses includes a general allowance for performing loans, which are grouped based on similar characteristics, and a specific allowance for individual impaired loans or loans considered by management to be in a high-risk category.
 General allowances are established based on a number of factors, including historical loss rates, an assessment of portfolio trends and conditions, accrual status and economic conditions.